-Mt Vision Clay
+Mt Vision "Sienna Red" Clay

 Initial tests with the local clay are presented.